Live Reverb & Virtual Soundcheck

 w/c 12th December 2011…

-As a group, we had to “unpack” how a project or research topic would be considered advanced, by which I don’t just mean complicated for the sake of complication.
+As a group, we had to “unpack” how a project or research topic would be considered advanced, by which [I] don’t just mean complicated for the sake of complication.

-When tensions began to run a little high, my college-wide reputation as a re-amp freak put everyone at ease.
+I had intended to be the first person in my group to present for once, and I wasn’t going to let the failure of three Macintosh computers stop me (My Mac died - it later transpired to be the HDD interconnect cable).
+When tensions began to run a little high, my college-wide reputation as a re-amp freak put just about everyone at ease.
 In particular, my party piece of the re-triggered snare drum really hit it off…

 Pub Bed time…

 Technical services for events, theatre, private parties, raves, discos, music production, weddings and charity functions.
 Tech Crew, sound engineering, on-location recording and mixing, PAT Testing, spot-op, cam-op, lighting setup and control, equipment service and repair, hire and sales, PCB prototype and circuit design, installation and consulting.
 Serving Dundee, Forfar, Kirriemuir, Arbroath, Carnoustie, Montrose, Monifieth, Broughty Ferry and Perth.
 Will travel further afield to Falkirk, Glasgow, Inverness and Edinburgh by appointment.